TENET-RCCPII/identity-2019/A-Z_of_CarpentryConnect-Johannesburg2018.md

 Badges will be handed out with registration on Monday morning from 8:30 am in the room where your workshop will take place.
 Please wear your badge at all times to assist with security and also to help colleagues remember names.

-### C: Carpentries, CarpentryConnect and Cheatsheet, Code of Conduct, Coffee, Catering
+### C: Carpentries, CarpentryConnect and Cheatsheet, Code of Conduct, Coffee, Catering, and Community

 #### The Carpentries
 <br><br>